Great Shelford: Notable people

 Great Shelford was home to children's author Philippa Pearce, who renamed it "Great Barley" (with the neighbouring village of Little Shelford becoming "Little Barley", and Cambridge itself becoming "Castleford" and losing its university) in her books, most notably Minnow on the Say (1955).
 In this and other books the River Cam, which flows through the village, became the River Say.
 The writer was brought up in Great Shelford and after some years in London lived there again from 1973 to her death in 2006.
 Sir Peter Hall, the theatrical director, lived in the station house as a child and the author Tom Sharpe had a house in the village.
 Writer Michael J. Bird lived in Great Shelford in his last years.

 The ancestry of US President Barack Obama was traced to the village in 2009, bringing Great Shelford into the national media.

 Events

 The Shelford Festival and Feast takes place every year in the 2nd week of July.
 The origins of the Shelford Feast date back to medieval times.
 The Feast continued until the Second World War, the last one being held in 1938 until revived in 1994.
-Since 1994 The Shelford Feast has been held every year except 2020, and by 2019 had donated £338,000 to local good causes.
+Since 1994 The Shelford Feast has been held every year except 2020, and by 2023 had donated £370,000 to local good causes.
+The next Shelford Feast Day will be on July 6th 2025 with a festival events from July 5th to 12th.